WGY (AM): All talk and news

 The AM station eliminated its remaining music programming and became an all-news/talk station on Memorial Day Weekend, 1994.
 Dame moved the studios to One Washington Square at the end of Washington Avenue Extension, in the west end of Albany, in late 1994, where they remained until 2005.
 In 1999, Dame Media sold its entire radio group to Clear Channel Communications based in San Antonio.
 Clear Channel combined all of its Albany-area radio station facilities into the former CHP (Community Health Plan) building on Route 7 (Troy-Schenectady Road) in Latham, in August 2005.

-After being one of the founding members of the NBC Radio Network, WGY changed to ABC News Radio in July 1994.
-Then in August 2005, Clear Channel Communications switched the majority of its news/talk radio stations, including WGY, to Fox News Radio as a boost to that network's launch.
-Paul Harvey features from ABC remained on WGY for an additional year.
+After being one of the founding members of the NBC Radio Network, WGY announced in June 1989 that it would end its 63-year association with the network and change to CBS Radio News, replacing WQBK AM–FM, that September.
+WGY news director Peter Rief said that the quality of NBC's radio product had declined following the sale of the radio network to Westwood One.
+The station then switched to ABC News Radio in July 1994, which allowed WGY to add Paul Harvey to its lineup.
+In August 2005, Clear Channel Communications switched the majority of its news/talk radio stations, including WGY, to Fox News Radio as a boost to that network's launch.
+Paul Harvey remained on WGY for an additional year.
 In 2009, WGY received a Radio Television Digital News Association (RTDNA) Edward R. Murrow Award for its coverage of the 2009 Capital Region ice storm.

 On September 20, 2010, WGY began simulcasting its programming on WHRL, renamed to WGY-FM.

 On February 6, 2012, WGY began an affiliation with AccuWeather for its weather coverage.
 It discontinued its ties with The Weather Channel after more than a decade.
 In 2014, Clear Channel Communications changed its corporate name to iHeartMedia.

 Several notable former WGY personalities include Mike Gallagher, who hosted afternoon drive in the mid-1990s before moving to WABC in New York, and is now part of the Salem Radio Network.
 Other notable hosts include Mark Williams, J. R. Gach and Andrew Wilkow of Sirius Satellite Radio who was heard in afternoon drive and later in late mornings.
 Another WGY weekday local show was hosted by Al Roney, who was replaced by Glenn Beck on February 25, 2010.
-Don Weeks retired in 2010 after spending 30 years as WGY's morning host and died in 2015 at age 76.
+Don Weeks retired in 2010 after spending 30 years as WGY's morning host.
+He died in 2015 at age 76.